netgurru/casestudy-kops-project/infra/README.md

     service.yaml
 ```

-In the `deployment.yaml` and `service.yaml` files inside the `templates` directory, you can use Helm templating syntax to define the Kubernetes objects and use values from the `values.yaml` file.
-For example, you can reference the image version or number of replicas from `values.yaml` in the Deployment template.
+In the `deployment.yaml` and `service.yaml` files inside the `templates` directory, we can use Helm templating syntax to define the Kubernetes objects and use values from the `values.yaml` file.
+For example, we can reference the image version or number of replicas from `values.yaml` in the Deployment template.

-Once you have the Helm chart ready, you can use the Helm CLI to render Kubernetes objects:
+Once we have the Helm chart ready, we can use the Helm CLI to render Kubernetes objects:

 ```shell
 helm template your-chart /path/to/your/chart --output-dir /path/to/rendered/objects